Known region coverage

 The current design of Khepera IV which is used in this experiment uses a LiPo battery which allows for five hours of autonomy and requires about the same time to fully recharge.
 In order make experiments more efficient and less time consuming, we simulate battery discharge of 6% per minute by software allowing for autonomy of 1000 S (16.6 minutes) making it 18 times faster than reality.
 When a robot docks to the charging station and we have a solid contact, we simulate a fast battery replacement taking 1.5 S, which translates to roughly half a minute in the real time.

 |Percentage of robots in the state Joined.||Simulated state of charge for each Khepera used in the experiment.|

 Unknown region coverage: 1 charging station, 5 robots

 The video bellow shows the experiment of covering an unknown region with five robots and one charging station.
-Robots are initially expanding using the Leonard-Jones potential, while the charging station holds its position.
+Robots are initially expanding using the Lennard-Jones potential, while the charging station holds its position.
 Once the area is covered, our algorithms generate a tree and calculate the best position for a charging station (with respect to tree depth).
 Then, the charging station moves to this position and the recharging process starts.
 The robot which initially held the position which is now taken by a charging station, moves to a position of a robot next in line for recharging.

 |Unknown region coverage with 5 robots and 1 charging station.|